zlovtnik/plc/README.md

 ### Files

-- `collector.pl`: TCP server that receives logs and indexes to Elasticsearch.
+- `collector.pl`: Mojolicious-based TCP server with bulk indexing, structured logging, and error handling.
-- `agent.pl`: TCP client that sends a sample log message.
+- `agent.pl`: TCP client that tails log files, formats as JSON, and sends to collector.
 - `search_logs.pl`: Script to query and display logs from Elasticsearch.
 - `docker-compose.yml`: Elasticsearch setup.
+- `agent.yml`: Configuration file for the agent.
+- `sample.log`: Sample log file for testing.